Midlife Therapy: When Success Stops Feeling Like Enough

 As a therapist, I often hear clients shaming themselves for all the different ways they are not doing something correctly.
 What stands out most to me is not the behavior itself, but the attitude toward it.

 They are shaming the behavior they are already ashamed of.
-The inner attack simultaneously repulses and possesses them into a self humiliating spiral.
+The inner attack simultaneously repulses and possesses them into a self sabotaging spiral.
 This is often the first sign that someone is held in the grip of a complex.

 A complex is an unconscious, emotionally charged cluster of memories, ideas, and feelings rooted in past experience.
 When activated, it can temporarily overtake ego consciousness.